rossetti/KSLBook/docs/05-Chapter5.md

 ***
 ::: {.example #simpleFHS name="Pallet Processing Work Center"}
 A truckload of pallets arrives overnight to a facility.
 Within the truck there are a random number of pallets.
 The number of pallets can be modeled with a binomial random variable with mean of 80 and a variance of 16.
 This translates to parameters $n=100$ and $p=0.8$.
 Each individual pallet is unloaded and transported to a work center for processing, one at a time, sequentially until all pallets are delivered.
 The unloading and transport time is exponentially distributed with a mean of 5 minutes.
-Once a pallet arrives at the workcenter it requires 1 of 2 workers to be processed.
+Once a pallet arrives at the work center it requires 1 of 2 workers to be processed.
 If a worker is available, the pallet is immediately processed by a worker.
 If no workers are available, the pallet waits in a FIFO line until a worker becomes available.
 The time to process the pallet involves breaking down and processing each package on the pallet.
 The time to process an entire pallet can be modeled with a triangular distribution with a minimum time of 8 minutes, a most likely time of 12 minutes, and a maximum time of 15 minutes.
-The work at the workcenter continues until all pallets are processed for the day.
-The facility manager is interested in how long the pallets wait at the workcenter and  how long it takes for all pallets to be completed on a given day.
+The work at the work center continues until all pallets are processed for the day.
+The facility manager is interested in how long the pallets wait at the work center and  how long it takes for all pallets to be completed on a given day.
 In addition, the manager is interested in the probability that there is overtime.
 That is, the chance that the total time to process the pallets is more than 480 minutes.
 :::

 ***

 This example is a finite horizon simulation because there are a finite (but random) number of pallets to be processed such that the simulation will run until all pallets are processed.
 The system starts with an arrival of a random number of pallets, that are then processed until all pallets are completed.
 Therefore there is a well defined starting and ending point for the simulation.
-Although we do no know when the simulation will end, there is a well-specified condition (all pallets processed) that governs the ending of the simulation.
+Although we do not know when the simulation will end, there is a well-specified condition (all pallets processed) that governs the ending of the simulation.
 Thus, while the time horizon may be random, it is still finite.
 Conceptually, this modeling situation is very similar to the pharmacy model discussed in Section \@ref(introDEDSPharmacy).
 Thus, the implementation of the model will be very similar to the pharmacy model example, but with a couple of minor differences to handle the finite number of pallets that arrive and to capture statistics about the total processing time.
 The full code is available with the examples.
 This presentation focuses on new concepts.

 As for previous modeling, we define and use random variables to represent the randomness within the model.